 Carol Kane shined in the 1970s.
 Her first major role of Gitl in Hester Street, in 1975, earned her a Golden Globe nomination.
 Her performance was also noticed by many in the industry, including Woody Allen.
 He soon after cast her in his Oscar-winning film, Annie Hall.
 Her career has yet to slow down and she has landed roles in hit films such as The Princess Bride, Addams Family Values, and Scrooged.
 One of her most recent roles from 2015-2017 was as Lillian Kaushtupper in the Netflix series Unbreakable Kimmy Schmidt.

 33. Talia Shire

 Talia Shire gained national fame after playing the role of Connie Corleone in The Godfather films.
 Her fame only continued after she landed the role, opposite, Sylvester Stallone, as Adrian Pennino in Rocky (which she reprised as Adrian Balboa in four of the sequels).
 For both roles, she received an Academy Award nomination for Best Supporting Actress and Best Actress, respectively.
-Her most recent role was as Annette Kulina in the 2017 TV series Kingdom.
+Her most recent role was as Annette Kulina in 2021’s Romanticizing Brazil.

 34. Diana Ross

 Diana Ross rose to musical fame as the lead singer of The Supremes in the 1960s, still considered one of the most successful vocal groups in the United States.
 They released multiple number-one hits such as “Stop!
 In the Name of Love” and “You Keep Me Hangin’ On.”
 Ross left The Supremes in 1970 and began her solo career with a self-titled album.
 That album contained the number-one hit “Ain’t No Mountain High Enough.”
 Diana Ross has never stopped performing and still goes on tour today.
 In 2016, she was awarded the Presidential Medal of Freedom by President Obama.